Comprehending Mesothelioma: Indications, Treatment, and Prevention

 Recognizing these signs early is vital for timely intervention.

-To diagnose mesothelioma, a comprehensive approach is employed, which typically includes a medical history review, physical examination, imaging tests, and a biopsy.
-Biopsy, where a small tissue sample is taken for examination, is the most accurate method for confirming the presence of the disease.
+The diagnosis of mesothelioma usually requires a combination of a medical history review, physical examination, imaging tests, and a biopsy.
+Biopsy, involving the extraction of a small tissue sample for examination, offers the most conclusive confirmation of the condition.

 - X-rays